-Screening together Patty Chang and David Kelley’s Route 3 (2011) and Hira Nabi’s All That Perishes at the Edge of Land (2019), this event examines recent audio-visual approaches to the pressing and intertwined issues of ecological and economic crises.
+Screening together Patty Chang and David Kelley’s Route 3 (2011) and Hira Nabi’s All That Perishes at the Edge of Land (2019), this event examined recent audio-visual approaches to the pressing and intertwined issues of ecological and economic crises.
 Reflecting on the human as well as environmental costs of global capitalism in rural Laos and coastal Pakistan, the artists reinvigorate documentary images with a wide range of forms, including performance, fictional monologue, and oral history.
 Reshuffling the figure-ground relationship between human actors and eco-geographical backgrounds, the artists bear witness to the impact of migrant labor and shifting landscapes in under-charted territories of Asia.

 Bringing together a group of artists working with video art and other forms of moving-image, On the Margin screening series attempts to examine issues related to labor, migration and the margin.
 By exploring the space between documentary and art, this series aims to question how collective and/or personal stories complicate the definition of borders in Asia and beyond.